-The BRAHMS experimental setup consists of two movable magnetic spectrometers, the Forward Spectrometer (FS) that can be rotated from 2.3° to 15° , and the Mid-Rapidity Spectrometer (MRS) that can be rotated from 90° to 30° degrees relative to the beam line, a set of global detectors consisting of silicon and scintilator tile arrays used to measure charged particles multiplicities, as well as fast Cherenkov counters at high rapidity used to measure luminosity, to determine the interaction vertex, and to provide a start time for time-of-flight measurements.
+The BRAHMS experimental setup consists of two movable magnetic spectrometers, the Forward Spectrometer (FS) that can be rotated from 2.3° to 15°, and the Mid-Rapidity Spectrometer (MRS) that can be rotated from 90° to 30° degrees relative to the beam line.
+Fast Cherenkov counters at high rapidities were used to measure luminosity, to determine the interaction vertex, and to provide a start time for time-of-flight measurements.

 The MRS has two Time Projection Chambers (TPCs), TPM1 and TPM2, situated in field free regions in front and behind a dipole magnet.
-This assembly is followed by a highly segmented scintillator time-of-flight wall at 4.51 m.
+This assembly is followed by a highly segmented scintillator time-of-flight (TOF) wall at 4.51 m.
 The FS consists of 4 dipole magnets D1, D2, D3 and D4 with a total bending power of up to 9.2 Tm.
 The spectrometer has 5 tracking stations T1 through T5.
 T1 and T2 are TPCs placed in front of and after the second dipole D2.
-T3, T4 and T5 are drift chambers with T3 in front of D3, T4 between D3 and D4, and T5 after D4 and just in front of the Ring Imaging Cherenkov (RICH) [44].
+T3, T4 and T5 are drift chambers with T3 in front of D3, T4 between D3 and D4, and T5 after D4 and just in front of the Ring Imaging Cherenkov (RICH) [45].
 Details on the BRAHMS experimental setup can be found in Ref.
-[45].
+[46].